Blog: Aviation Cyber Security

 This issue was quickly resolved when reported to a responsive and responsible IFE vendor.

 Access to retired airframes can be sporadic and for very limited time periods.
 In this case we had about 8 hours access to understand, interface with and assess the security of an IFE that we had never seen before.
+In many cases, the airframe is parted out before we can get back to it for another research & testing session.
 Documentation is almost unobtainable outside of the industry.

 Further, it’s just an IFE.
 There is no access to safety critical systems such as the Aircraft Control Domain.
-One doesn’t hack a plane from the IFE!
+One does not simply hack a plane from the IFE!

 Partial refits and upgrades of the IFE aren’t uncommon: seat boxes may be left unchanged, whilst passenger displays and servers are much more recent.
 In this case, the seat boxes appeared to date from the late 1990s, yet the server software was from 2018 and the passenger seat displays from around 2015.